-Cast of Characters: Brown Sugar, Regular Sugar, Flour, Eggs, Baking Soda, Salt, Butter, Chocolate Chips, Vanilla Pudding, and an iPhone… I cook with my iPhone don’t you?… LOL.
+The cast of Characters: Brown Sugar, Regular Sugar, Flour, Eggs, Baking Soda, Salt, Butter, Chocolate Chips, Vanilla Pudding, and an iPhone… I cook with my iPhone, don’t you?… LOL.
 Oh and the two who were camera shy, vanilla & Oatmeal

 Preset your oven to 375 degrees

 1 Cup of butter or 2 sticks.
 Put them at room temp (or in the microwave for 20 seconds) into the mixer.
 And beat them!
-Add 1 Cup packed Brown sugar.
-3/4 cup of White sugar (regular sugar, granulated suger, shuga, whatever you want to call it!)
+Add 1 cup packed Brown sugar.
+3/4 cup of White sugar (regular sugar, granulated sugar, shuga, whatever you want to call it!)

 Vanilla.
 Now it calls for 1 tsp.
-My grandma always said you couldn’t have to much vanilla so I NEVER measure my vanilla because of her.
+My grandma always said you couldn’t have too much vanilla so I NEVER measure my vanilla because of her.
 Beat this all together.
 Then add 2 eggs.
 Next comes 2 cups of flour.
 Beat.
-Next add 1 tsp of baking soda and 1 tsp of Salt
+Next, add 1 tsp of baking soda and 1 tsp of Salt

 Now my grandma’s secret ingredient.
 1 pkg Vanilla pudding.
 I used French vanilla because all I could find was French Vanilla or Coconut.